 - Along with the approved budget, present the rationale behind it.

 Being open about the reasons that your board made its budgeting decisions will not only help you to garner the support of residents but also their trust.
 When you notify them of the upcoming budget – particularly if the new budget will result in higher condo fees – be sure that the notice is accompanied by an explanation.
-In Alberta, residents must receive a copy of the budget no less than 14 days before the annual general meeting.
+In Ontario, the annual budget must be adopted at least 30 days before the end of the fiscal year.
+Residents must receive the new budget within 15 days of adoption.

 - Select the communication channels that make the most sense.